 Missing Values in R

-By: Karthik Janar
+By: Karthik Janar in data-science Tutorials on 2018-05-01

 Missing values play an important role in statistics and data analysis.
 Often, missing values must not be ignored, but rather they should be carefully studied to see if there’s an underlying pattern or cause for their missingness.

-In R, NA is used to represent any value that is ‘not available’ or ‘missing’ (in the statistical sense).
-In this tutorial, we’ll explore missing values further.
+In R, NA is used to represent any value that is 'not available" or 'missing" (in the statistical sense).
+In this tutorial, we"ll explore missing values further.

 Any operation involving NA generally yields NA as the result.
 To illustrate, let’s create a vector c(44, NA, 5, NA) and assign it to a variable x.